What is a protected structure?

 If a structure is to be deleted from the list, the same process must be followed.
 Details of the structure proposed for deletion must be displayed in public and any comments or objections must be taken into account by the elected members of the planning authority when making their decision.

-Owners or occupiers of protected structures are legally required to make sure that the structure does not become endangered through neglect, decay, damage or harm.
-Generally, if a structure is kept in habitable condition and regular maintenance is carried out (such as cleaning out gutters, repairing missing slates, repainting external timberwork) it should not become endangered.
+If you own or live in a protected structure you are legally required to make sure that the structure does not become endangered through neglect, decay, damage or harm.
+If a structure is kept in habitable condition and has regular maintenance it should not become endangered.
+Regular maintenance might include cleaning out gutters, repairing missing slates, or repainting external timberwork.

 Under the Planning and Development Act 2000, there are penalties for owners or occupiers of protected structures who endanger the structure or who fail to carry out work that has been ordered by the planning authority.
 If they are found guilty, they could be liable for fines of up to €12.7 million and/or a term of imprisonment of up to 2 years.

-Planning permission is needed for work carried out on a protected structure that would materially affect its character.
-This means that many types of work, which in another building would be considered exempted development, may not be exempted where the building is a protected structure.
-Depending on the nature of the structure and the features of interest, even work such as painting the interior or replacing windows could affect its character and require planning permission.
+You will need planning permission if you want to do work on a protected structure that would materially affect its character.
+This means that many types of work, which in another building would be considered exempted development, may not be exempted if the building is a protected structure.
+Depending on the nature of the structure and the features of interest, even work such as painting the interior or replacing windows could affect its character and need planning permission.

 How to apply

-If you want to recommend a structure for protected status or if you have any questions relating to your protected structure, you should write to your planning authority's Conservation Officer or the planning department of your local authority.
+If you want to recommend a structure for protected status or if you have any questions about your protected structure, you should write to your planning authority's Conservation Officer or the planning department of your local authority.

 Further information is also available from: